dfelinto/blender-manual/motion_tracking.rst

   no markers would be placed on frames after the camera moved away.

    There are several properties for this operator:

+      Placement
-      :strong:`Placement` is used to control where to place markers.
+         is used to control where to place markers.
 By default, they'll be added through the whole frame, but you can also outline some areas with interesting features with grease pencil and place markers only inside the outlined area.
 That's how the "Inside Grease Pencil" placement variant works.
 You can also outline areas of no interest (like trees, humans and so) and place markers outside of these areas.
 That's how the "Outside Grease Pencil" placement variant works.
+      Margin
-      :strong:`Margin` controls the distance from the image boundary for created markers.
+         controls the distance from the image boundary for created markers.
 If markers are placed too close to the image boundary, they'll fail to track really quickly and they should be deleted manually.
 To reduce the amount of manual clean-up, this parameter can be used.
+      Trackability
-      :strong:`Trackability` limits minimal trackability for placing markers.
+         limits minimal trackability for placing markers.
 This value comes from the feature detection algorithm and basically it means: low values means most probably this feature would fail to track very soon, high value means it's not much such track.
 Amount of markers to be added can be controlled with this value.
+      Distance
-      :strong:`Distance` defines the minimal distance between placed markers.
+         defines the minimal distance between placed markers.
 It's needed to prevent markers from being placed too close to each other (such placement can confuse the camera solver).

 - :strong:`Delete Track` is a quite self-explaining operator which deletes all selected tracks.